 This game can replace standard practice exercises on finding factors and multiples.
 In order to play strategically, learners think about numbers in terms of their factors, utilising primes and squares to develop winning moves.
 The switch from a competitive to a collaborative game gives an opportunity for learners to work together and try to find the longest chain, a problem that they could keep coming back to over and over again!

 The game also offers the chance to focus on any of the five key ingredients that characterise successful mathematicians.
 The collaborative version lends itself particularly to fostering a positive attitude to mathematics as learners' resilience may be tested!

 This activity featured in an NRICH video for children in June 2020 and an NRICH student webinar in November 2020.
 It also featured in an NRICH webinar for teachers in June 2020.

-Play the game as a class, on the board, to introduce the rules, then dedicate the last twenty minutes of each lesson for a week, to playing in pairs.
+Play the game as a class, on the board, to introduce the rules, perhaps dedicating the last twenty minutes of each lesson for a week, to playing in pairs.
 When pupils have finished a game, they could play the next game against someone they've not yet played.
 At the end of each game, ask pairs to analyse why the last few moves led to its end - working out better moves that could have been made.

 Do you have any winning strategies?

-a sheet of smaller grids which could be given to pupils.
+Use a smaller number board, eg 1-50 (or 1-49 in a square).
+Here is a large 1-50 grid and here is a sheet of smaller grids which could be given to pupils.
 This makes the mental calculations much easier, without watering down the mathematics.
 The lesson could focus on accuracy of calculation - with teacher interventions to get pupils sharing their mental strategies.